lilac/statex/readme.md

 Note that the demo application depends on react native, which may confuse you.
 Actually react native is used as the javascript engine to implement the **state machine**.
 In addition, a react native module is created to implement the **state** (a simple key value store).
 React native is utilized to quickly prove the feasibility of this new architecture.

 ### Roadmap
-- [x] Develop a proof of concept
+- [x] Develop a proof of concept, and explain the architecture
-- [x] Explain the architecture and request feedback from the community
+- [ ] Collect feedback from the community
 - [ ] Implement a cross platform javascript runtime
 - [ ] Implement a unified data store for **state**
 - [ ] Optionally add a C/C++ framework for backend tasks

+Although this project is still in early stage, contribution is highly welcome.

 ### Notes
 - The javascript runtime should be compatible to that in modern browsers, such that a **state machine** module can run cross platforms. *React native* is a good start for it.